 Synapticon SOMANET ultra-compact, high performance embeddable servo drives feature the highest current density in the market.
 They come fully equipped with all direct connectors, many feedback interfaces, complete protection, frameless EMC, certified functional safety and second to none integration support.

-SOMANET Servo Nodes support all PMSM / Synchronous AC / BLDC motors up to 60V and feature an EtherCAT interface with CiA 402 DS protocol.
-Upon request, SOMANET Nodes can be equipped with standard Ethernet, CAN, PROFINET, SERCOS III and can also support Brushed DC motors.
+SOMANET Servo Nodes support all PMSM / Synchronous AC / BLDC motors up to 60V and feature an EtherCAT or CAN interface with CiA 402 DS protocol.
+Upon request, SOMANET drives can be equipped with standard Ethernet, PROFINET, SERCOS III and can also support Brushed DC motors.

 Synapticon’s proprietary control technologies, such as Model-predictive Field-oriented Control, allow a low heat dissipation of the drives while keeping up high motion control frequencies, which are needed by precision robotics.
 Advanced disturbance compensation for sensor noise, non-linearity and torque ripple enable high quality motion even with medium to low cost motors and sensors.

 All functions of SOMANET Servo Nodes can be configured and tuned with OBLAC Tools, a simple to use yet powerful commissioning and motion tuning tool.

 The SOMANET Safe Motion Module allows for SIL3 PLe level safe motion functions over FSoE (FailSafe over EtherCAT).